aotimme/gocsv/README.md

 Arguments:

 - `-n` (optional) Display only the first _N_ rows of the CSV.
-- `--max-width` (optional, default 20) The maximum width of each cell for display.
+- `--max-width` (optional, default 20, shorthand `-w`) The maximum width of each cell for display.
 If a cell exceeds the maximum width, it will be truncated in the display.

 If the length of a cell exceeds `--max-width` it will be truncated with an ellipsis.
 If a cell contains a new-line character, only the first line will be displayed.